Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 | cycle | Selection of a cycle on the selected day |
 | on/day | The selected switch time for the on/day type of the selected cycle |
 | off/night | The selected switch time for the off/night type of the selected cycle |

+### Add a new switch cycle
+With the last commit it's possible to add a switch cycle to the end of the cycle list.
+* Set a weekday.
+* Set the cycle to the one after the number of actual cycles.
+* Set the time for the new on/day type, it will by automaticly moved to the first possible time.
+* Set the time for the new off/night type, it will by automaticly moved to the first possible time.

+### Remove a switch cycle
+With the last commit it's possible to remove a switch cycle from the end of the cycle list.
+* Set a weekday.
+* Set the cycle to the last one.
+* Set the time for the off/night type to max time (1430 Minutes).
+* Set the time for the on/day type to max time (1430 Minutes).
+* Some seconds late it will be removed.

 ## Examples

     String  budState "State of the heating [%s]"  {km200="service:/system/healthStatus"}